 For EBT/Foodshare Users - How does the EBT program work?
 Find out here.

 The Senior Farmers Market Nutrition Program offers eligible low-income seniors the opportunity to purchase fresh, locally grown fruits, vegetables and herbs from certified farmers by providing $25 in vouchers per household - typically distributed in June of each year.

 The goals of the Senior FMNP are to provide fresh, nutritious, unprepared fruits, vegetables and herbs from farmers’ markets and roadside stands to low income seniors, and to increase the consumption of agricultural commodities by expanding or aiding in the expansion of farmers’ markets and roadside stands.
-Participants must be Shawano County residents, 60 or older, or Native American 55 or older, and have a monthly household income of $1,815* or less for one person or $2,456* for two people. *2015 Income Limits
+Participants must be Shawano County residents, 60 or older, or Native American 55 or older, and meet certain income eligibility requirements - click here.

 How Do I Get These Vouchers?
 Vouchers will also be available at the Wittenberg Senior Center, 715-253-2421, 208 West Vinal St, Wittenberg; the Shawano Civic Center, 715-526-9311, 225 S. Main St, Shawano; and at the Shawano County Aging & Disability Resource Center, 715-526-4687, 607 E. Elizabeth St., Shawano after the distribution is done at the sites below if there are vouchers still available.
 Please call ahead to check availability.
 The number of vouchers is limited, so they will be distributed on a first come, first served basis.
 Applicants may be required to provide proof of age and household income.
 Vouchers expire October 31 in the year they are issued.